adfinis/virtesk/doc/security.rst

    -  Disable remote logging.
 Thinclients work fine with local logging only - however, remote logging is useful for problem analysis.

-| Thinclients do need to store credentials.
-If those credentials leak,
-  the security concept will break down.
-| The thinclients themself won't leak their credentials (exception:
-  remote logging).
-However, common network boot techiques usually require
-| all code and configuration to be accessible unauthenticated, where an
-  attacker might retrieve them - see below.
+Thinclients do need to store credentials.
+If those credentials leak, the security concept will break down.
+The thinclients themself won't leak their credentials (exception: remote logging).
+However, common network boot techiques usually require all code and configuration to be accessible unauthenticated, where an attacker might retrieve them - see below.

 PXE Rollout
 -----------

-**PXE is insecure.**
+.. note:: PXE is insecure.

 Network booting is very convinient.
 However, PXE is completely insecure.